 There can be more than one QoS rule associated with the same QoS Flow (i.e. with the same QFI).

 When the UE informs the network about the number of supported Packet Filters for signalled QoS rules for the PDU Session (during the PDU Session Establishment procedure or using the PDU Session Modification procedure as described in clause 5.17.2.2.2 after the first inter-system change from EPS to 5GS for a PDU Session established in EPS and transferred from EPS with N26 interface), the SMF shall ensure that the sum of the Packet Filters used by all signalled QoS rules for a PDU Session does not exceed the number indicated by the UE.
+When the PDU session supports EPS interworking, the SMF shall ensure that the sum of the Packet Filters used by all signalled QoS rules for a PDU Session does not exceed 16 and shall reject any further PCC rules that require a new traffic filter after having reached the limit of 16.

 A default QoS rule is required to be sent to the UE for every PDU Session establishment and it is associated with a QoS Flow.
 For IP type PDU Session or Ethernet type PDU Session, the default QoS rule is the only QoS rule of a PDU Session which may contain a Packet Filter Set that allows all UL packets, and in this case, the highest precedence value shall be used for the QoS rule.